galacticcouncil/hydration-docs/docs/testnet_howto.md

         - containerPort: 30333
 ```

-In this manifest, we choose the name of our node, the ports to expose, the command and its argument (please check HydraDX docs) as well as the number of replicas.
+In this manifest, we choose the name of our node, the ports to expose, the command and its argument (please check Hydration docs) as well as the number of replicas.
 This parameter is important as we only want one replica per node, to avoid sync issues.
 Note that you can have as many nodes as necessary.

 #### Service Example
 We use the Service object in Kubernetes for at least two purposes here: